 The main advantage of dedicated hosting is that you have full control over the physical environment.
 You can choose the hardware, the software, and so on.

 However, the vast majority of WordPress users do not need dedicated hosting.
 This is mainly a solution for large enterprise businesses that need a dedicated hardware environment for specific technical or regulatory reasons.

 For most WordPress users, you can get the performance benefits of dedicated resources by using cloud hosting, at a lower price than dedicated hosting.

 Dedicated hosting is something that you’ll come across, which is why it’s worth mentioning.
-But for a quick-loading website, cloud hosting offers better value.
+But for a quick-loading website, Managed WordPress hosting offers better value.

 4. Managed WordPress Hosting

-The defining feature of managed WordPress hosts is that they offer a suite of “concierge” features for WordPress users that go beyond what generic hosting offers.
+The defining feature of managed WordPress hosting is that they offer a suite of “concierge” features for WordPress users that go beyond what generic hosting offers.
 This includes features such as the following:

 - Built-in performance optimizations.

 The top-line price for web hosting will depend on the type of web hosting that you purchase and the provider that you’re looking at.